Contrast-Enhanced Mammography–Guided Intervention—What Next?

 • ~60% of MRI-guided biopsies could potentially be performed via CEM, providing a faster, lower-cost alternative for impacted MR units.

-Clinical Pearl: CEM-guided interventions are a game-changer for patients who cannot tolerate MRI.
-For example, in an 83-year-old patient with invasive lobular carcinoma (ILC) who was not an MRI candidate, CEM-guided localization successfully targeted a contralateral mass that was mammographically and sonographically occult.
+Case in Point: CEM-guided intervention remains a game-changer for patients who cannot tolerate MRI.
+For example, in the 83YO patient above with invasive lobular carcinoma who was not an MRI candidate, CEM-guided localization successfully targeted a contralateral mass that was mammographically and sonographically occult.

-• Targeting: Using a combined scout (CEM+DBT) provides the most flexibility for choosing the optimal guidance modality.
+• Search in Teams: Using a combined scout (CEM+DBT) provides the most flexibility for choosing the optimal guidance modality.

-• Approach: While both horizontal and vertical needle approaches are possible, the vertical approach is often preferred because it samples a larger tissue volume in the z-axis and is less reliant on precise depth estimation.
+• Needle Up!
+While both horizontal and vertical approaches are possible, typically, the vertical needle approach is preferred because it samples a larger tissue volume in the z-axis and is less reliant on precise depth estimation.

-• Success: A “successful” biopsy is defined as obtaining tissue within one procedure under a single compression, whether guided by recombined CEM, DBT, or stereotactic techniques.
+• Singular Sensation: A successful biopsy is defined as obtaining tissue within one procedure under a single compression, whether guided by recombined CEM, DBT, or stereotactic techniques.

 Comments